darkenphp/docs/contents/runtime.md

 };
 ```

-Internally this will look like this after the compiling
+Internally, this will look like this after compiling:

 ```php
 $class = new class {